 Research in our lab addresses these questions.
 Our research strategy proceeds in two stages.
 First, we ask whether speakers of different languages might share similar linguistic preferences, and whether they will extend these preferences even to structures that are unattested in their languages.
 For example, would speakers of English, Korean and Mandarin all prefer the cross-linguistically pervasive syllable bnif to lbif despite the fact that neither of these syllables is attested in their languages?
 At a second stage, our research seeks to unveil the source of such common preferences—whether they are due to nonlinguistic factors or linguistic constraints.

 Students at Northeastern University can sign up to participate in experiments via Psylink.
 We are also looking for adult participants diagnosed with dyslexia or specific language impairment.
-Eligible participants can fill our our Dyslexia & SLI Contact Form.
+Click here to see a presentation on Dyslexia.
+Eligible participants can fill our Dyslexia & SLI Contact Form.
 At any given time our lab may be looking for participants who are native speakers of Russian, Spanish, or Mandarin Chinese.
 Eligible participants can fill our our Foreign Language Contact Form.